Although becoming increasingly difficult, we still might see the very rare White-speckled Laughingthrush. Photo: Alistair Benn

 Days 2-3: We’ll head south from Mangshi to Ruili.
 Known as the home of the Dai ethnic group, Ruili is bordered on three sides by Myanmar and is a large, prosperous border settlement.
 The import of gems, jade ware and jadeite from neighbouring Myanmar have helped create China’s largest jewel market.
 Many of the low lying ridges immediately around Ruili are still also cloaked in good quality forest and with two days here we’ll concentrate on finding some of this area’s specialities.
 These include the likes of Jerdon’s Baza, Pin-tailed Green Pigeon, Brown Wood Owl, Stripe-breasted Woodpecker, Black-throated and Rufous-necked Laughingthrushes, Scarlet-faced Liocichla, Pale-footed Bush Warbler as well as both Pale-billed (previously Lesser Rufous-headed) and Rufous-headed Parrotbills.
 With a bit of luck we might also come across a Hodgson’s Frogmouth or a Spot-throated Babbler.
 Nights in Ruili.

 Day 4: After another morning near Ruili, we’ll drive to Yingjiang, a smaller settlement than Ruili but one that’s also nestled besides the Myanmar border.
+We should arrive in time to do a little birding, perhaps seeing Little Pratincole, Black-breasted Thrush and Collared Myna around town.
 Night in Yingjiang.

 Days 5-6: Spending two full days around the tiny border settlement, we’ll have ample time to see many of the area’s lower elevation ornithological delights.
 Some, such as Grey Peacock-pheasant and Spot-bellied Eagle Owl, are genuinely rare and decidedly elusive but others, hopefully including Blossom-headed Parakeet, Blue-bearded Bee-eater, Pale-headed Woodpecker, Collared Treepie, Red-billed and perhaps even Coral-billed Scimitar Babblers, Rufous-capped and Yunnan Fulvettas are less so.
 The forests here abound with birds and in our quest to see a representative sample of them, we’ll explore a couple of forest trails and a small reserve not very far from our hotel.
 This is the best area in the whole of China for seeing species such as Oriental Pied, Great and Wreathed Hornbills, White-hooded Babbler, Golden-crested and Collared Mynas and Vinous-breasted Starling as well as both Sapphire and Hill Blue Flycatchers.
 At times Myanmar will only be a stone’s throw away, and the river we’ll bird along is actually the border, so we’re sure to add species to our embryonic Myanmar list as we go.